A splitting theorem for manifolds with a convex boundary component and applications: Introduction

+We next discuss the main applications.
+As an application of Theorem \ref{CT1}, we deduce splitting results for low dimensional manifolds with suitable curvature assumptions and disconnected mean-convex boundary, with no further assumptions (not even parabolicity) on the boundary.
+We stress that these results, in particular, do not follow from Kasue's Theorem.

-As a third application of Theorem \ref{CT1}, we deduce Corollary \ref{CC2}, which shows that a $3$-manifold with non-negative Ricci curvature and disconnected mean-convex boundary is a product.
-Up to our knowledge, this fact was not previously known.
-The proof relies on a new criterion to determine whether a manifold is a product (see Theorem \ref{CT3}), on the results from \cite{SchoenYauStability}, and on \cite[Lemma $4$, Section $11$]{MeeksSimonYau}.
+The first such result is Corollary \ref{CC2}, which shows that a $3$-manifold with non-negative Ricci curvature and disconnected mean-convex boundary is a product.
+To the best of our knowledge, this statement is original.
+The proof relies on a new criterion to determine whether a manifold is a product (see Theorem \ref{CT4}), on the results from \cite{SchoenYauStability}, and on \cite[Lemma $4$, Section $11$]{MeeksSimonYau}.

-\begin{customcorollary}{3} Let $(M^3,g)$ be a Riemannian manifold with non-negative Ricci curvature and disconnected mean-convex boundary.
-Then, $(M,g)$ splits isometrically as $\Sigma \times [0,l]$, for some manifold $(\Sigma,g')$ and some $l>0$. \end{customcorollary}
+\begin{corollary} Let $(M^3,g)$ be a Riemannian manifold with non-negative Ricci curvature and disconnected mean-convex boundary.
+Then, $(M,g)$ splits isometrically as $\Sigma \times [0,l]$, for some manifold $(\Sigma,g')$ and some $l>0$. \end{corollary}